 Today, fellow themepunks, I’d like to introduce you to the most popular of my Disneyland photos, and one of my most popular shots overall.
 I snapped this one at Off The Page in Disney California Adventure in October 2009, and yes, I moved the figurines together; they weren’t positioned like this when I discovered them.

-(Now seems an excellent time to remind you, savage reader, that this bl-g isn’t for kids.
+(Now seems an excellent time to remind you, savage reader, that this blog isn’t for kids.
 Also, I’d like to express my gratitude to Heather at I Can Haz Cheezburger?, who responded to my pissy email with more politesse than it deserved.
-LOListan is truly a good-hearted commonwealth.
-Many thanks!)
+LOListan is a fair and good-hearted commonwealth, it turns out.)

 The other reason I’m posting here today is because I think the October 2009 visit that produced this irresistible image may have been my last trip to Disneyland.
 I can’t believe it, either.
 I’ve been to Walt Disney World twice in the last three years, and I’ve enjoyed my visits there–but I haven’t been back to the theme park(s) that inspired the creation of this bl-g for nearly three years, due to financial hardship and simple bad luck.